 Digital Archivist / Research Project Manager

 Jesse Bayker serves as our Digital Archivist and Research Project Manager.
 He curates the Scarlet and Black Digital Archive and manages our research projects and cross-institutional collaborations through the Universities Studying Slavery consortium, including the New Jersey Slavery Records digital portal.
-He is a digital humanities practitioner and a scholar of 19th-century gender, LGBT history, and African American history in New Jersey.
+He is a digital humanities practitioner and a scholar of gender, LGBT history, and New Jersey African American history.
 He holds a Ph.D. in history from Rutgers University.

 Affiliated Scholars